WEC-Sim/WEC-Sim/source/advanced_features.rst

 In this way, the each new panel retains the aspect ratio of the original panel.
 Note that the linear discretization of curved edges is not refined via this algorithm.
 The header comments of the function explain the inputs and outputs.
 This function calls ``import_stl_fast``, included with the WEC-Sim distribution, to import the ``.*stl`` file.

-Non-Linear Tutorial - Heaving Ellipsoid
+Non-Linear Buoyancy and Froude-Krylov Wave Excitation Tutorial - Heaving Ellipsoid
 ++++++++++++++++++++++++++++++++++++++++++++++++++
 The body tested in the study is an ellipsoid with a cross- section characterized by semi-major and -minor axes of 5.0 m and 2.5 m in the wave propagation and normal directions, respectively .
 The ellipsoid is at its equilibrium position with its origin located at the mean water surface.
 The mass of the body is then set to 1.342×105 kg, and the center of gravity is located 2 m below the origin.